|Howard Everett Smith|

 In 1936, the Smith family visited Carmel and in 1938 settled there.
 His work continued to be exhibited on the East Coast, while he became actively involved in the local art community of the Monterey Peninsula.
 He served on the Board of Directors of the Carmel Art Association from 1942 to 1949 and again in 1963 and 1964.

 After his wife's death in 1948, he moved to Mexico for a number of years, often spending summers in Carmel.
-Eventually, he returned to Carmel, where he remained until his death in 1970.
+Eventually, he returned to Carmel, where he remained until his death on October 9, 1970.